 - About 1.5 Billion images are delivered every day via Cloudinary.
 If you include Cloudinary's big customers that have their own CDN layer, the actual number of Cloudinary images delivered every day is probably 100 times larger.

-- We have about 1,000 CPUs to handle all image upload and manipulation requests.
+- We have about 1,000 CPUs to handle all image upload and transformation requests.

 The journey so far was exciting.
 The bootstrap approach and the organic growth of the service and the company worked very well for us.
 As developers, building a service that makes the lives of many developers easier, makes us happy and proud.
 The scale of the service and the numbers mentioned above are quite impressive, while many web sites and mobile applications worldwide are already using Cloudinary.